Trzynastek/PixelPage2.0/README.md

 ## Installing

+### Automatic

+After downloading the PixelPage-2.x.x.xpi file from the latest release, a dialog box asking to install an add-on should pop up.
+If it does, just confirm the installation.
+If the dialog box does not appear, use the manual method.

+### Manual

 1. Go to `about:addons`.
 2. Press the settings button in the top right.
 3. Press "Install Add-on From File...".